 Pricing is a strange topic in this Egnyte vs SharePoint comparison.
 Egnyte is a single service with one pricing subscription, while SharePoint comes with at least OneDrive, and at most, the entire Microsoft Office 365 suite.

-Starting with Egnyte’s pricing, it’s more expensive than most other business cloud storage services (read our Sync.com Business review for a cheaper alternative).
+Starting with Egnyte’s pricing, it’s more expensive than most other business cloud storage services (read our Sync.com for Teams review for a cheaper alternative).
 The cheapest Team plan is good for companies with fewer than 10 employees, but most prospective customers will land on the Business plan instead.

 The Business plan supports up to 100 users at twice the monthly price of the Team plan and comes with additional storage.
 You can try Egnyte’s free trial of Business, if you want to test it out first before committing.

 Above that, Egnyte offers two configurable plans: Enterprise and Enterprise Lite.
 They’re identical in almost every way, except the Enterprise version uses the power of machine learning for content lifecycle management, content classification and threat detection.
 Regardless of the version you choose, you can configure the amount of storage you need by contacting Egnyte.